Invide-Labs/InvideLabsPage/README.md

 To run locally:
 - Clone the repo
 - `npm install`
-- `npm run start` to start local server
+- `gulp serve` to start local server - localhost:3000
 - To build for production `gulp build`